benfalk/blog/source/_posts/2015-08-25-test-the-order-of-calls-with-rspec.markdown

 - ruby
 ---
 When coding sometimes it's difficult to think through edge cases of what will happen when.
-Instead of thinking to hard about it let RSpec do the heavy lifting for you!
+Instead of thinking too hard about it let RSpec do the heavy lifting for you!
 Pretend you have the following `Fetcher` class responsible for performing http requests and retrying when the host sever has problems: